Vascular and endovascular services

 - Peripheral artery disease (PAD)

-At Allina Health Minneapolis Heart Institute, you have an entire team of vascular and endovascular experts working with you in the treatment of your vascular condition.
-Together, as one team you discuss the treatment plan best for you, which may include vascular medicine, surgery, cardiology and radiology.
+At Allina Health Minneapolis Heart Institute, you have a team of vascular and endovascular experts working with you in the treatment of your vascular condition.
+Together, we will discuss a treatment plan that's best for you, which may include vascular medicine, cardiology, radiology and surgery.

 Allina Health Minneapolis Heart Institute offers a full range of treatments for both routine and rare vascular conditions.

-Vascular patients at Allina Health Minneapolis Heart Institute benefit from state-of-the-art diagnostic equipment and physicians who specialize in imaging and diagnostic techniques.
-These include non-invasive ultrasound testing, CT angiography, MR angiography and conventional angiography.
+Vascular patients can benefit from advanced diagnostic equipment and physicians who specialize in imaging and diagnostics.
+This includes non-invasive ultrasound testing, CT angiography, MR angiography and conventional angiography.

 - Abdominal aortic ultrasound